Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "Morwk asked that exact question," Urgug replied.
 "Except, he threw in a gratuitous *‘the fuck.’* I believe he is inspecting the airlock as we speak."

 "Right."
 Ian flopped down in his chair, then immediately stood again and prowled across the bridge to make himself a coffee.
-"Keep trying to raise the team, and if you can’t…well, we’ll see where it leads us."
+"Keep trying to raise the team, and if you can’t... well, we’ll see where it leads us."

 Well, they’d come out here to find something weird.
 So far, they’d succeeded.
-He wasn’t sure he *liked* being tested in such a high-stakes way, but…okay, no, that was his instinct for British Understatement talking.
+He wasn’t sure he *liked* being tested in such a high-stakes way, but... okay, no, that was his instinct for British Understatement talking.
 He was tense as *fuck.* Three of his mates had just been abducted, his whole crew dragged into some Saw-esque *‘do you want to play a game’* bullshit, and the cheeky wanker responsible was sitting back in cargo, claiming to be the actual real Keeda of all the fucking things!
-And yet…
+And yet...

 And yet, on the other hand, he *was* curious about what they’d learn from passing this test.